CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardslimited.md

 #### Defeating an Attack

  An attack by a hazard creature is defeated if all of its strikes directed against a company are defeated.
-If a defeated attack is a hazard creature, it is placed in the defender's marshaling point pile.
+If a defeated attack is a hazard creature, it is placed in the defender's marshalling point pile.
 The defender receives MPs for eliminating it.

 #### Sequencing Strikes